Before you can get started with the implementation of your Cloud App, you need to set up your development environment.

 In order to benefit from all the improvements implemented by Fabasoft, you should always keep your Fabasoft app.ducx plug-in up to date and regularly check for updates.

 To update the Fabasoft app.ducx plug-in installed on your local computer, simply select “Check for Updates” from the “Help” menu in Eclipse and follow the steps of the update wizard.

 To improve the performance of your Eclipse environment, edit the eclipse.ini file found in the Eclipse installation folder and assign sufficient memory to the Java virtual machine by setting the -Xms and -Xmx parameters to an adequate value of at least 2 GB or more (e.g. “2g”) as the rule thumb is “the bigger, the better” when it comes to memory allocation.

-After getting a Fabasoft Cloud App VDE subscription, you have to create a “Virtual Development Environment” object in Fabasoft Cloud.
-You can create the “Virtual Development Environment” object on your home screen or in a folder of your choice.
+After getting a Fabasoft Cloud App VDE subscription, you have to create a “Virtual Development Environment” object in Fabasoft Cloud (in the “Austria” location).
+You can create the “Virtual Development Environment” object in a teamroom or folder of your choice.

 When creating the “Virtual Development Environment” object, you are prompted to enter a password, which you have to use for accessing your Cloud App VDE later on.
 Then click “Next” to save your changes.

 In the next step, select “Request Virtual Development Environment” from the context menu of the “Virtual Development Environment” object to initialize your new Cloud App VDE.

 Note: You may only have one Cloud App VDE.
 Attempting to request additional Cloud App VDEs will fail.

 To obtain the URL for accessing the self-service portal of your Cloud App VDE, double-click the “Virtual Development Environment” object and click the URL displayed in the Self-Service Portal URL property.